kyleanicholson/kyleanicholson.github.io/src/pages/posts/post-1.md

 friend
 did not have a math background, and he had learned to code on the job without any prior knowledge.

-I started by learning the fundamentals of HTML and css.
+I started by learning the fundamentals of HTML and CSS.
 I built a couple of simple websites that worked, although they did not look great.
 I enjoyed the process of learning and had fun fixing bugs and making things work.
 Unfortunately, I was starting to run out of money, so I decided to look for a job.
 I ultimately wound up finding a position as a software tester at a medical technology company.
 The job didn't involve any coding, but with paid relocation and a